-South of Osaka, a New Grad Makes His Mark
+South of Osaka, a Hamilton Alum Makes His Mark

 One summer’s day in Kamitonda, Japan, Jack Lyons ’16 was called into service as a translator for a group of Austrian tourists who were being interviewed on live radio.
 His goal is to become part of the community fabric, so he was in as a translator.
 Lyons is in Kamitonda to teach English as an assistant language teacher, traveling between five elementary schools and a junior high.